 When combining shapes with the boolean operators, the user may choose between destructive or non-destructive combination modes.
-In destructive combination mode, the selected objects are deleted and replaced by a single object with a shape resulting from the boolean operation.
+In destructive combination mode, the selected objects are replaced by a single object with a shape resulting from the composition.
 The original shapes and paths cannot be changed, unless the whole operation is undone (using the Undo command).

-To combine shapes using destructive boolean operations, select the objects whose shapes must be combined.
-It is important to note that for some of the combination modes the selection order matters.
-Select one of the boolean operation commands from the Object - Combine menu.
-The selected objects are removed and replaced with a single object containing the resulting shape.
+To combine shapes using destructive operations, select the objects whose shapes are to be combined.
+It is important to note that for some of the combination modes, the selection order is important.
+Select one of the shape composition commands from the Object - Combine menu.
+The selected objects are removed and replaced with objects containing the resulting shapes.

 In non-destructive mode, a new shape is created that will contain all the selected shapes and paths.
-This new shape is a Composite Shape and its result is a boolean operation over its member shapes.
-The member shapes can be selected and edited using the Shape selector tool from the toolbox.
+This new shape is a Composite Shape, and its result is a composition of its member shapes.
+The member shapes remain editable, can be selected and edited using the Shape selector mode of the Pointer tool.
 The non-destructive Composite Shape mode has the advantage that the original shapes are retained and can be modified, saved as styles and presets, or replaced at any time.

-A second non-destructive shape combination mode is to use object groups and adjust the group by selecting one of the boolean operations from the Object - Composite menu.
-When a group of multiple objects is selected, applying a non-destructive boolean operation will result in the creation of a single virtual object inside the group, with the style picked from the first object of the group, and a shape resulting from the combination of the grouped shapes.
+A second non-destructive shape combination mode is to use groups of objects, and select a group composition mode from the Object - Composite menu.
+When a group of multiple objects is selected, applying a non-destructive shape composition will result in the creation of a single virtual object inside the group, with the style picked from the first object of the group, and a shape resulting from the combination of the grouped shapes.

 Using Composite Shapes

 Composite Shapes are created using the combination operations from the Object - Composite menu, as described in the previous section.
-A composite shape (like any other shape) can be saved as a preset or style and reused on other objects.
+A composite shape (like any other shape) can be saved as a preset or style, and can be reused on other objects.
 This allows both editing and reusing of complex composite shapes created from geometric primitives or other shapes.

 The combination operation used in a composite shape can be changed at any time.
 Select the object with the composite shape and open the Shape panel.
 When a composite shape is selected the shape panel contains a Mode field showing the current combination operation used in the composite shape.
 Use the drop-box of the Mode field to select another operation for the composite shape.

-The member shapes of a composite shape can be selected and modified using the Shape Selector tool (open the tool pop-up from the Pointer tool).
-The shape selector tool can select individual shapes inside a composite shape and move, scale, rotate or skew these shapes.
+The member shapes of a composite shape can be selected and modified using the Shape Selector mode of the Pointer tool, available in the context panel.
+The shape selector mode can select individual shapes inside a composite shape and move, scale, rotate or skew these shapes.
 The selected member shape attributes can be edited from the Shape panel.